-In practically every cook book that I own and there are a lot of them, roast chicken features as an easy, everyday roast.
-I completely agree that it is easy, but, I want to take my roast to the next level.
-Start with a great, free range bird, fresh herbs and tangy lemon and what you get is my Lemon Thyme Roast Chicken.
+In every cook book I own and there are a lot of them, roast chicken features as an easy, everyday roast.
+While I completely agree that it is easy, I want to take my roast to the next level.
+First of all I start with a great, free range bird, fresh herbs and tangy lemon and what you get is my Lemon Thyme Roast Chicken.

 Now don’t get me wrong, I love roast chicken, as long as it’s a good bird.
 By that I mean free range or organic.
-Not only am I concerned for the welfare of the chicken during its life, the additional antibiotics and fast growing make me shudder at the thought.
-So buying well bred, slow growing birds not only ensures a better quality of life for the chicken, the resulting taste, when cooked, couldn’t be more different to a standard, supermarket chicken.
+Not only am I concerned for the welfare of the chicken during its life, the additional antibiotics and fast growing make me shudder.
+Buying well bred, slow growing birds not only ensures a better quality of life for the chicken, the resulting taste, when cooked, couldn’t be more different to a standard, supermarket chicken.

 I grow a lot of our own herbs in tubs and in the garden.
-Rosemary and thyme are probably the most frequently used herbs and being hardy I can still pick them in the winter, along with bay and sage.
+While rosemary and thyme are probably my most frequently used herbs.
+Also being hardy I can still pick them in the winter, along with bay and sage.
 Most supermarkets sell freshly potted herbs at a great price.
 Next time you are doing your weekly shop, grab a couple of pots, plant them into larger tubs, or the ground (only plant mint in a pot – it’s a thug in the ground!).

 As you can see from the photo above, my thyme is just starting to flower.
 Pretty, tiny pink flowers that are fine to leave on the stalks and add extra interest when used as a garnish.